-In Tanzania, to avoid crop production risks due to rainfall variability and drought, staggered onset (dry land) on uncultivated land.
-In some plots crops were planted immediately after rain, cultivation, tillage commenced in the third week after the onset of rain which destroyed early geminating weeds and reduced weeding.
+In Tanzania, to avoid crop production risks due to rainfall variability and drought, staggered planting is very commonly used by most farmers.
+In this practice, crops are planted before rain onset (dry land) on uncultivated land.
+In some plots crops were planted immediately after rain, while others were planted a few days after the first rains.
+In fields which were planted prior to cultivation, tillage commenced in the third week after the onset of rain which destroyed early geminating weeds and reduced weeding.
 This was done purposely to distribute risk by ensuring that rain was utilized to the maximum by the crop planted in the dry fields (Liwenga, 2003).